CENTER FOR U.S. WAR

 If they are lucky, soldiers come home from war.
 Memoirs are written by some, but for most, expecting to move on with their lives, the memories, good and bad, linger on in their minds.
 It was ever thus.
 It is those veteran stories that the Veterans Oral History Project at the National Guard Militia Museum of New Jersey, affiliated with the Library of Congress program, wishes to capture and preserve for the future.

-Over the years since, Ms. Fowler has conducted over 600 interviews with veterans from World War II to the present, has been commended by the Library of Congress and invited to several meetings in Washington, where she was named among the top fourteen oral history interviewers in the country.
-Asked about her program, Ms. Fowler has defined it as her “life’s work.”
+Over the years since, Carol has conducted over 600 interviews with veterans from World War II to the present, has been commended by the Library of Congress and invited to several meetings in Washington, where she was named among the top fourteen oral history interviewers in the country.
+Asked about her program, Carol has defined it as her “life’s work.”
 And that it is what she was “always meant to do.”
 She has no plans to retire.

 July 11, 1865